NAB spoiling my image: Sindh CM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Sindh Chief Minister Syed Murad Ali Shah has said the NAB authorities frequently summon him in baseless inquiries which was not a decent way.
+KARACHI: Sindh Chief Minister Syed Murad Ali Shah has claimed the NAB authorities frequently summoned him in baseless inquiries which was not a decent way.
 “Instead of summoning the chief executive/chief minister of any province, the NAB authorities should visit the chief minister to get answers to their questions,” said the CM.

 Shah was of the opinion that at the initial stage of an inquiry he has been called to the NAB office off and on and “I am sure at the end of the day these inquiries would not substantiate anything against me but every such summon tantamounts to my character assassination,” he deplored.